 Quantitative investing progressed in 1981, where the three-factor model was introduced.
 It investigates the effect of size on the returns of equities.
 In essence, it suggests that smaller stocks outperform larger stocks over long periods.
-Some investors propose that the increased volatility and decreased liquidity of smaller stocks, drive its outperformance.
-In 1992, Kenneth French and Eugene Fama found that a simple three-factor model, containing size, market risk and value accounted for over 90% of a stocks returns.
+Some investors propose that the increased volatility and decreased liquidity of smaller stocks drive their outperformance.
+In 1992, Kenneth French and Eugene Fama found that a simple three-factor model, containing size, market risk, and value accounted for over 90% of a stock’s returns.
 The value factor used was the price-to-book factor (P/B).
-This valuation multiple compares a companies market price to its book-value.
-In short, we should buy stocks which are on sale or discounted, it seems intuitive.
+This valuation multiple compares a companies market price to its book value.
+In short, we should buy stocks that are on sale or discounted, it seems intuitive.

 r = CAPM + (ß2 * SMB) + (ß3 * HML) + ε

 - SMB – (Small minus Big) – The historic excess returns of small stocks over large stocks

 - HML – (High minus Low) – The historic excess returns of value stocks (low P/B) over growth stocks (high P/B)